- Iceland Welcomes the World

 - Is there a lockdown or a ban on public gatherings in Iceland?

-Did Covid-19 reach Iceland and is it safe to travel to Iceland now?
-Has everything opened and is life back to normal?
-How did the government of Iceland respond and do I have to quarantine?
-Read on to find out everything you want to know about travelling to Iceland now.
+Did COVID-19 reach Iceland, and is it safe to travel to Iceland now?
+Has everything re-opened, and is life back to normal?
+How did the government of Iceland respond, and do you have to quarantine?
+Read on to find out everything you want to know about traveling to Iceland now.

 The COVID19 virus under a microscope